-Wash and slice to florets, leave stems on, or slice stems in pieces as well ( I am okay with big cauliflower chunks though), let air dry a bit.
+Wash and slice to florets, leave stems on, or slice stems in pieces as well ( I am okay with big cauliflower chunks though).

-Preheat skillet to medium-high to high heat, use 12-14” skillet the bigger the better to fit whole head.
+Use 12-14” skillet the bigger the better to fit 2 heads of cauliflower.

-Add 1” piece of butter to a skillet, no need to wait until melted, or skillet hits up, add garlic & cauliflower pieces (florets with stems) to skillet and let it sort of steam under the lid on high heat for about a minute of so, then turn, let it sit under lid on high for another minute!
+Add 1” piece of butter to a skillet, no need to wait until melted, or skillet hits up, add garlic & cauliflower pieces (florets with stems) to a skillet and let it sort of steam under the lid on high heat for about a minute of so, then turn & mix, let it sit under lid on high for another minute!
 Then reduce hit, and steam for another minute under lid.
 About 2-3 minutes is enough for cauliflower to soften & be crispy soft; unless you like it very soft, then cook longer on low hit under the lid.

-Remove to plate, squeeze lemon juice all over the cauliflower and enjoy.
+Remove to a plate, squeeze lemon juice all over the cauliflower and enjoy, this step is optional!
 You can top it off with anything you want, any greens like chives, micro greens or seeds as chia or flax!
 Tastes superb.
 You can add any of your fav condiments.